airbytehq/airbyte/docusaurus/README.md

 # Local website
 If you want to run the docs as a docusaurus site locally just run `yarn run build`.
-Url will show on successful command execution
+Url will show on successful command execution.

 # Future